BoostedPenguin/PenQuiz-Backend/README.md

 ```
 kubectl apply -f .
 ```
-This will generate all services, deployments, a persistant volume claim and an nginx ingress controller.
+This will generate all services, deployments, keel.sh, a persistant volume claim and an nginx ingress controller.

 You can then access the backend production web server on https://localhost/api/account If you issued a self-signed SSL certificate you'd be prompted to allow access to this URL

+## Add ConfigMaps for deployment environmental variables
+Each microservice has multiple environmental variables which are usually stored in an appsettings.json, however for docker we inject them through a ConfigMap.
+There are 3 example configmaps in the K8S directory.
+Add your own secrets, endpoints etc. and apply them.

 ## Microservices endpoints
 There are currently 3 microservices running on a single node: